 Chip seal is a common preventive maintenance activity, with many state road agencies and cities across the nation using it.
 It helps to protect the pavement from the effects of sun and water, increases skid resistance, and fills small cracks and other surface defects.
-Many studies about the performance and effectiveness of chip seal have been done and chip seal is agreeably one of the most economical treatments for paved roads.
-Chip seal extends the life of an asphalt pavement by up to 7 years, thus saving County taxpayers money.
+Many studies about the performance and effectiveness of chip seal have been done, and chip seal is agreeably one of the most economical treatments for paved roads.
+Chip seal extends the life of an asphalt pavement by up to seven years, thus saving county taxpayers money.

-The Board of County Commissioners approved a dust control cost sharing program where a product is sprayed onto the gravel road in front of your home to help reduce the dust.
+A dust control cost sharing program involves spraying a product onto the gravel road in front of homes to help reduce the dust.
 To be eligible for this program, residents must be living on a gravel road in the unincorporated area of Johnson County.
-The program will cover a 400 foot treatment area and the county will pay for half of the cost to apply the product and the resident will pay the other half.
+The program covers a 400-foot treatment area, and the county will pay for half of the cost to apply the product while the resident pays the other half.
 Additional footage must be paid by the resident at 100%.

 How does the program work?

-In 2020 we will begin a dust control program with an approximate 50% cost share opportunity.
-This will be a one year trial period to assess the program’s effectiveness and cost.
 To be eligible for this program, you must be living on a gravel road in the unincorporated area of Johnson County.
-Due to resource constraints, the subsidy will be limited to the first 100 applicants.
-The cost share program covers a 400’ treatment placed in front of your house.
+The cost share program covers a 400-foot treatment placed in front of your house.
 Additional footage must be paid by the resident at 100%.

-Application of the dust control treatment will be planned for May or June, depending on the weather and demand for the program.
-Public Works crews will prepare the road in front of your house a few days prior to application.
+Application of the dust control treatment is regularly planned for May or June, depending on the weather and demand for the program.
+Public Works crews will prepare the road in front of a resident's house a few days prior to application.